 A Friends and family will be received on Saturday, November 30, at the First United Methodist Church, 127 Park Place, Wellington, from 10 am until the time of a memorial service beginning at 11 a.m. with Pastor Paul Wilson officiating.
 A private burial will take place at a later date.
 In lieu of flowers, donations may be directed to two organizations to which Terri belonged, namely the Multiple Sclerosis Society, P.O.
 Box 4527, New York, NY 10163, or Wellington First United Methodist Church.
 Online condolences may be expressed at www.norton-eastmanfuneralhome.com.

-To send flowers to Terri's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Terri Kimmel Titus, please visit our floral store.